-All the convenience of the store-bought kind with ingredients YOU select.
+With smoothie freezer packs you’ll enjoy the convenience of store-bought smoothies with fresh, whole ingredients you select.

 I love smoothies, especially green smoothies.
 You get all the nutrients and benefits of the greens (spinach or kale, for example) along with the taste of your favorite fruits.
 This is also the perfect way to get your picky eater to drink up some greens.